numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Time Complexity Experiment
 ==========================

 In order to get a rough measurement of the time complexity of the algorithm, the wall-clock or CPU time should be measured when running the algorithm on the benchmark suite.
-The chosen setup should reflect a "realistic average scenario". [#]_ The **time divided by the number of function evaluations shall be presented separately for each dimension**.
-The chosen setup, coding language, compiler and computational architecture for conducting these experiments are to be described.
+The chosen setup should reflect a "realistic average scenario".
+[#]_ The *time divided by the number of function evaluations shall be presented separately for each dimension*.
+The chosen setup, coding language, compiler and computational architecture for conducting these experiments should be given.

 ..
 The :file:`exampletiming.*` code template is provided to run this experiment.
 For CPU-inexpensive algorithms the timing might mainly reflect the time spent in function :math:`fgeneric`.